pcm720/nhddl/README.md

 Just put **140x200 PNG** files named `<title ID>_COV.png` (e.g. `SLUS_200.02_COV.png`) into the `ART` directory on the root of your device.
 If unsure where to get your cover art from, check out the latest version of [OPL Manager](https://oplmanager.com).

+### Passing arguments

+Similar to Neutrino, NHDDL supports receiving launcher options from `argv` in the `-<arg>=<value>` format.
+Be aware that passing any argument will cause NHDDL to completely skip loading launcher configuration files from any device.
+For example, to initialize NHDDL with UDPBD mode, you can run `nhddl.elf` with `-mode=udpbd -udpbd_ip=192.168.1.6`.
+See [this file](examples/nhddl.yaml) for a list of all supported arguments and their possible values.

 ## Configuration files

 NHDDL uses YAML-_like_ files to load and store its configuration options.